MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 ## Pricing

 IFX will be billed as part of the exisiting [Insights meter](https://docs.microsoft.com/gaming/playfab/features/insights/insights/pricing) through row writes (ingestion) and storage components of the Insights meter.
-A new line for IFX Ingestion will appear on the **Billing Summary** to display accumulated IFX charges.
+A new line for IFX Ingestion will appear on the **Billing Summary** to display accumulated IFX charges and storage charges will be included in the existing PlayFab Insights meter.
 Charges will be calculated based on the size of the data ingested into IFX by counting the number of row writes.
 The latest ingestion prices can be found on the **Insights for XBOX Add-On** page in **Game Manager**.

+Adding and deleting product IDs will trigger data processing which will cause an increase in that month's (and possibly future month's) bill.
+To keep your monthly bill from increasing, PlayFab recommends adding and deleting Product IDs as infrequently as possible.

 ## IFX Data Sets and Tables

+In order to maintain the highest level of data accuracy, some tables will reprocess the last 7 days of data on a daily basis.
+This prevents missing data that can be caused by late arriving events or delayed big data pipelines.
+Tables with 7 day reprocessing are noted in the description column.

-### Logic Tables
+### Dimension Tables

 Data | Table Name | Description
 --- | --- | ---